jch/personal-finance/README.md

 * 12 months of expenses in a high interest savings account
 * Budget out large purchases into monthly amounts to save. e.g. car, wedding, vacation
+* "Liquidity access lines" to borrow against your portfolio

 ## Compensation